A message from Lee Williams

 A third-generation, family-owned-and-operated business, Tervis Tumbler was established 74 years ago and since has become an iconic Florida brand, known for tumblers, water bottles, sippy cups and wine glasses that can be outfitted with custom and licensed designs.

-Rogan Donnelly grew up in the business, working in every department, from the production line to sales and marketing.
+Rogan Donelly grew up in the business, working in every department, from the production line to sales and marketing.
 He joined the Board of Directors in 2008, and in 2009, after working at Bank of America in Boston, he returned to Sarasota to become a principal partner.
 He was named president in 2016.
-His father, Norbert Donnelly, serves as chairman of the board.
+His father, Norbert Donelly, serves as chairman of the board.

 The company’s relationship with the local campus began several years ago when Tervis approached USF about creating student focus groups.
 Two groups were formed, one a marketing class led by professor James Curran and the other a general studies class.